sdslack/csci_6118_project/README.md

 + Understanding of data availability for research questions
 + Understanding of research gaps and need for novel research
 + Removing unwanted biases in data download from large public portals
-    + i.e. database shows multiple results from one person/study
 + Improving reproducibility of searching and data download

 **Goal: Understand available data**